MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-virtual-desktop/landing-zone-citrix/citrix-security-governance-compliance.md

 | WEM Agent | WEM Service | HTTPS | 443 | Agent to service communication |
 | WEM Agent | Cloud Connectors | TCP | 443 | Registration traffic |

-If you use Citrix Application Delivery Management (ADM), see [System Requirements](https://docs.citrix.com/en-us/citrix-application-delivery-management-service/system-requirements.html#ports) for network and port requirements.
+For information about network and port requirements for Citrix Application Delivery Management (ADM), see [System Requirements](https://docs.citrix.com/en-us/citrix-application-delivery-management-service/system-requirements.html#ports).

 ## Antivirus

 Antivirus software is a crucial element for end user environment protection.
-Configuring antivirus appropriately in a Citrix DaaS environment is key to a smooth operation.
-Incorrect antivirus configuration can result in performance issues, degraded user experiences, or timeouts and failures of various components.
-For more information about how to configure antivirus in your Citrix DaaS environment, see [Tech Paper: Endpoint Security, Antivirus, and Antimalware Best Practices](https://community.citrix.com/tech-zone/build/tech-papers/antivirus-best-practices#_=_).
+Configure antivirus appropriately in a Citrix DaaS environment to ensure a smooth operation.
+Incorrect antivirus configuration can result in performance problems, degraded customer experiences, or timeouts and failures of various components.
+For more information about how to configure antivirus in your Citrix DaaS environment, see [Endpoint security, antivirus, and antimalware best practices](https://community.citrix.com/tech-zone/build/tech-papers/antivirus-best-practices#_=_).

 ## Next step

-Review the critical design considerations and recommendations for business continuity and disaster recovery (BCDR) specific to the deployment of Citrix on Azure.
+Review the critical design considerations and recommendations for business continuity and disaster recovery (BCDR) that's specific to the deployment of Citrix on Azure.

 - [Business continuity and disaster recovery](citrix-business-continuity-disaster-recovery.md)